dogweather/forkful/content/en/dart/testing-and-debugging/printing-debug-output.md

 ---
 date: 2024-03-08 21:33:33.906560-07:00
-description: "Printing debug output in Dart is about displaying information to the\
+description: 'How to: In Dart, you can print debug output using the `print()` function.
-  \ console during runtime, allowing developers to track the flow of execution,\u2026"
+  Here''s how to output simple messages and variable values.'
 lastmod: '2024-03-13T22:44:59.823116-06:00'
 model: gpt-4-0125-preview
-summary: Printing debug output in Dart is about displaying information to the console during runtime, allowing developers to track the flow of execution, investigate the state of variables, or identify the source of errors.
+summary: In Dart, you can print debug output using the `print()` function.
 title: Printing debug output
 weight: 33
 ---